arya768/hackathon-2025/README.md

-# hackathon-2025
-Creating an interchangeable robot that can be used for collecting data for both healthcare and the environment.
-Through our model design and easily accessible materials, the model can be utilized for a variety of purposes.
-The two main functions are the effects of humans/animals on the environment (for example, how highly-populated areas affect the air quality), and the effects of the environment on humans/animals (how building a factory affects the people and animals near the location).
-The robot can be advanced to one of 2 functions: It can be improved to get more medical data for specific group of people.
-And it can also be used to exclusively get data about the environment in extreme locations, such as the middle of the ocean or near an active volcano.
-The materials listed below:

-1- Electronic
+🤖 Hackathon 2025: Interchangeable Data-Collecting Robot
+A modular robot designed for collecting real-world data in both healthcare and environmental applications.
+Built with accessibility and adaptability in mind, this robot uses affordable components and a flexible design to serve multiple use cases.
+🌍 Core Objectives
+Environmental impact of human and animal presence e.g., measuring how population density affects air quality.
+Human and animal health impacted by environmental change e.g., studying the effects of factories or pollution on surrounding life.
+🧠 Future Functionality
+Can be adapted for specialized healthcare monitoring, collecting detailed physiological data from specific groups.
+Can be deployed in extreme environments, such as deep oceans or volcanic areas, for remote environmental data collection.
+🔧 Materials Used
+Electronics
-  • Heart beat sensor
+Heartbeat sensor
-  • Gps
+GPS module
-  • Accelerometer
+Accelerometer
-  • Oled screen
+OLED screen
-  • Rgb LED
+RGB LED
-  • Temperature sensor
+Temperature sensor
-  • Arm band
+Arm band
-  • Water level
+Water level sensor
-  • Air quality/temperature sensor
+Air quality & temperature sensor
-  • Arduino Elegoo Uno R3
+Arduino Elegoo Uno R3
-  • jumper cables
+Jumper cables

 ![IMG_5088](https://github.com/user-attachments/assets/a72f810f-c669-4c88-b877-4ede516dcd4c)